 The Copenhagen Diagnosis Energy Tower: Power for 15 Earths?
 Researchers have designed a product that its inventors claim could easily produce between 15 and 20 times the total electricity the world uses today.
 Not only that, it could also be used as a desalination device and may be able to reverse the effects of global warming.
 Those are pretty big claims, but the researchers from the Technion - Israel Institute of Science seem confident that the "Energy Tower" could be a major solution to the world's problems.
 They've been working on the concept since 1983, and together have spent more than 150 man-years researching, designing, testing, and analyzing.
 As project founder Professor Dan Zaslavsky explains, the Energy Tower works on the basic principle of convection: hot air rises and cold air falls.
 Any kind of water - from a sea or drainage ditch - would be added to the top of the tower.
 Because it relies on the sun for hot air, the Energy Tower is considered a type of solar power.
 Via: Israel21c Lisa Zyga Science BloggerInventorSpot.com

 Journey Into Amazonia -- Powerful Plants Green Treasure - The Useful Plants of the Amazon Valley by Michael J. Balick, Ph.D.
 Since the earliest adventurers explored the Amazon Valley, their quest has been for its treasures -- minerals, oil, animal skins, precious stones and metals, to name a few.
 At times, they have succeeded -- gold, emeralds, petroleum, and other raw materials so important to Western civilization have been exported from this vast region.
-However, by "taming" the forest and extracting its wealth, biological diversity has been ignored.
+However, the richest treasure of the Amazon's biological diversity has been ignored.
 Among these "green treasures" are a wealth of plants that hold great promise for wider utilization.
 Amazonian Ethnobotanical Dictionary, by James A. Selected Useful Plants of The Amazon Valley Astrocaryum aculeatum Meyer; A. murumuru Mart.; A. vulgare Mart.
 Peeling the leaves of Astrocaryum to produce fiber Astrocaryum fiber, freshly extracted from the leaf Bactris gasipaes H.B.& K. Bactris gasipaes, the peach palm, in plantation in Costa Rica Hevea brasiliensis (Willd.
 Paullinia cupana H.B.